BenSheridanEdwards/Song_Detailer_React/README.md

 ### Running Tests

-From inside the React project, you can run `npm start` in the terminal to run the test suite.
+From inside the React project, you can run `npm test` in the terminal to run the test suite.

 ```
 $ npm test